TelerikAcademy/Web-Applications-with-Node.js/Course Project/README.md

-# Node.js Teamwork
+# Node.js Course Project

-This document describes the **teamwork assignment** for the **End-To-End JavaScript Applications (Node.js)** course at Telerik Academy.
+This document describes the **course project assignment** for the **Node.js** course at Telerik Academy.

 ## Project Description

-Design and implement an
+Design and implement an **End-to-end JavaScript application** using Node.js.
-**End-To-End JavaScript application**.
 It can be a discussion forum, blog system, e-commerce site, online gaming site, social network, or any other web application by your choice.

-The application should have
+The application should have a:

 * **public part** (accessible without authentication)
-* **private part** (available for registered users) and
+* **private part** (available for registered users)
 * **administrative part** (available for administrators only).

 ### Public Part

 The **public part** of your projects should be **visible without authentication**.
-This public part could be the application start page, the user login and user registration forms, as well as the public data of the users, e.g. the blog posts in a blog system, the public offers in a bid system, the products in an e-commerce system, etc.
+This public part could be the application start page, application statistics, the user login and user registration forms, as well as the public data of the users, e.g. the blog posts in a blog system, the public offers in a bid system, the products in an e-commerce system, etc.

-### Private Part (User Area)
+### Private Part (Registered users area)

 **Registered users** should have personal area in the web application accessible after **successful login**.
 This area could hold for example the user's profiles management functionality, the user's offers in a bid system, the user's posts in a blog system, the user's photos in a photo sharing system, the user's contacts in a social network, etc.